 Less successful is the film’s ‘with it’ embrace of Preminger’s idea of the gay scene, which is one big party.
 Because he’s unable to walk, Warren is carted around by Fred Williamson’s genial ‘Beach Boy,’ a hotel employee.
 The character isn’t entirely explained.
 Beach Boy appears to be dedicated to Warren’s personal enjoyment of the weekend just because he likes him.
 But he also appears to be straight (at least for this weekend).
 Warren rejects the advances of a bisexual ‘social contact’ who guarantees him a good time, only to find himself double dating on a beach make-out session, fixed up with a woman (Emily Yancy).
 The only movie cliché less respected than ‘the heroine’s loyal gay friend,’ is the defusing of uncomfortable homosexual subject matter by having a gay guy discover he can make it with a woman.
 The next day, Warren is confiding to Arthur about his ‘strange adventure.’

 Absolutely not working is a subplot in which the trio’s rich landlord Miss Gregory (Kay Thompson of Funny Face) drops by in her leopard-patterned Rolls Royce with an invitation to dinner at her castle, which was imported stone by stone from Europe.
-Thompson’s Miss Gregory has rude reactions to the group’s infirmities, that go beyond honest bluntness.
+Miss Gregory’s rude reactions to the group’s infirmities go beyond honest bluntness.
 The visit is cut short after she tries to entice Warren to walk by promising him a monetary reward.
 It’s awful.
 The Miss Gregory character is presented with so little finesse, she could be the best friend of Disney’s Cruella de Vil.

-Conversely, the charming James Coco is believably friendly and helpful, and one of the best things in the movie.
-But the idea of his paying for a big vacation for three near-strangers is far too much of a stretch.
+Conversely, the charming James Coco is believably friendly and helpful, a real asset.
+But the idea of his paying for a big vacation for three near-strangers is too much of a stretch.
 There’s big money in small-town fish stands, you know.
-The lonely fish man is as deserving as any of the trio; I guess his reward is that he’ll be accepted into their group — and probably made responsible for supporting them.
-The final failure of the film’s sentimentality comes when Julie brings the terminal patient Minnie home for an afternoon, to make her happy.
+The lonely fish man is as deserving as any of the trio; I guess his reward is that he’ll be accepted into their group — and probably have to support them.
+The final sentimental failure comes when Julie brings the terminal patient Minnie home for an afternoon, to make her happy.
 Minnie gets a few minutes to hobnob with Warren in the garden, but it doesn’t add up to much.
 Junie Moon has good ideas to express, but it repeatedly stumbles.

 We’re grateful for the English subtitles, even though they carry a great many errors, confusing words and misreading others in ways that seem wholly unlikely.
 Did a computer program do the basic transcription?
 The subs can be really distracting.